iulia-b/lalenatest/README.md

 	solution.select(list, [, options])
 	 or
 	solution.select.usage() so see examples of how to call it

-PS: I like how in the tests for select you did not add { auto: false }.
+Side node: I like how in the tests for select you did not add { auto: false }.
 I initially checked the filter existence by if (!object.auto) which would return true for both false and undefined and would not apply false filter

 ### Animation